NasifAhmed/NasifAhmed/README.md

   I build full stack websites with responsive and eye catching UI with efficient and structured backend.
 I am enthusiastic about the ever-changing web development world, linux and FOSS culture.
 My favorite tech to work with are Tailwind, React and Typescript.
 </p>
 <hr>

 ## Skill Set

-These are some of the major technologies that I use or have worked on in the past:
+These are some of the major technologies that I am skilled at or have worked on in the past:

 **Programming Languages**